Garnier Expedition: Philastre's intervention

 In the early 1870s, the French government was still focused on the recent defeat against Prussia and remained firmly opposed to any colonial war abroad.
 With the recent border change, the Belfort Gap left a dangerous opening in France's border fortifications, and no colonial venture was to be undertaken until this new border had been fully secured.

-When he found out about how Garnier's expedition had turned out, Admiral Duprés, who feared an angered reaction from the Minister of Colonies, was pretty embarrassed.
+When he found out about how Garnier's expedition had turned out, Admiral Duprés, who feared an angered reaction from the Minister of Colonies, was very embarrassed.
 On the day he learned about the capture of Hanoi by Garnier, he immediately wrote a letter to the Minister, in which he expressed regret about how the "excessive boldness" of his diplomatic envoy.
 The admiral then dispatched Lieutenant Paul-Louis-Félix Philastre to replace Garnier in Hanoi.
 Philastre was a friend of Garnier and had often served as diplomat at the Imperial Court in Huế.
 When on 6 December, Philastre received a letter informing him of the capture of Hanoi, he promptly wrote to Garnier:

 Garnier never got to read the letter however, as he was already dead by the time it reached the Tonkin.

 On 7 December, Lieutenant Philastre departed from Saigon in order to replace Garnier as diplomatic envoy in the Tonkin and to put an end to his unsanctioned campaign.
 Philastre left Saigon on the Decrès, but made a stop of several days in Huế to meet with Imperial officials.
 Philastre arrived to Haiphong on 24 December, alongside Nguyễn Văn Tường from Huế.

 On 29 December they reached Hải Dương and Philastre ordered the evacuation of the conquered cities.
 Trentinian tried to convince Philastre to consider the dire consequences that would await the locals who had collaborated, but his appeals were rejected.
 On 2 January, Philastre, Nguyễn Văn Tường, Trentinian and the 15 marines who had been occupying the citadel departed together for Hanoi on a steamboat.

 On 5 January, Philastre and Nguyễn Văn Tường signed a preliminary convention that would serve as draft for the official treaty that was to be signed later in Saigon.
 The bodies Balny d'Avricourt and Sorre of were returned to the French on 4 January, while the five severed heads were returned on 6 January.

 On 8 January, the Scorpion came to remove Hautefeuille and his 10 sailors from Ninh Bình.
 Frustrated by this unforced withdrawal, the young officer had all the guns of the citadel destroyed and threw the powder stock in the river before he left.
 On 10 January, the Scorpion arrived to Nam Định and removed Harmand and his 25 men.
 Dupuis and Esmez protested Philastre's decisions and a heated argument ensued, in which Philastre stated that Garnier had acted like a "pirate" and that he would most definitely have been court-martialed had he not perished.
 All the men of the expeditionary force were gathered in Hanoi and eventually left the city on 6 February.